 In addition, the following adverse reactions were seen in other well-controlled studies of immediate-release KEPPRA tablets: balance disorder, disturbance in attention, eczema, hyperkinesia, memory impairment, myalgia, personality disorders, pruritus, and vision blurred.

-In addition to the adverse reactions listed above for immediate-release KEPPRA tablets [see ADVERSE REACTIONS], the following adverse events have been identified during postapproval use of immediate-release KEPPRA tablets.
-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-The listing is alphabetized: abnormal liver function test, hepatic failure, hepatitis, leukopenia, neutropenia, pancreatitis, pancytopenia (with bone marrow suppression identified in some of these cases), suicidal behavior (including completed suicide), thrombocytopenia and weight loss.
+In addition to the adverse reactions listed above for immediate-release KEPPRA tablets [see Clinical Trials Experience], the following adverse reactions have been identified during post-approval use of immediate-release KEPPRA tablets.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
+The listing is alphabetized: abnormal liver function test, choreoathetosis, dyskinesia, erythema multiforme, hepatic failure, hepatitis, leukopenia, muscular weakness, neutropenia, pancreatitis, pancytopenia (with bone marrow suppression identified in some of these cases), panic attack, thrombocytopenia, and weight loss.
 Alopecia has been reported with immediate-release KEPPRA use; recovery was observed in majority of cases where immediate-release KEPPRA was discontinued.

 This monograph has been modified to include the generic and brand name in many instances.